ComposableFi/composable-ibc/ibc/modules/README.md

 Packet message handlers return a [`PacketResult`](/code/centauri/ibc/modules/src/core/ics04_channel/packet.rs#L35).

 The dispatcher takes the result returned from the handler and writes the state changes
-contained within to storage using its mutable access to the Context.
+contained within it to storage using its mutable access to the Context.

 ### Applications

-Ibc applications are sub protocols built on top of ibc core.
+IBC applications are sub protocols built on top of IBC core.
 These applications essentially define how packet data is serialized, deserialized and handled.

 #### ICS020 Fungible Token transfer

-ICS20 is the protocol that defines a correct way of transferring fungible tokens across chains via ibc.
+ICS20 is the protocol that defines a correct way of transferring fungible tokens across chains via IBC.
 It specifies the data serialization and deserialization standard, the token denomination standard
 and all the logic required to maintain correctness across multiple chains.

 **Denominations**
 Tokens transferred across chains are given a denomination that combines the port
-and channel id along with the token's base denomination into the ibc denomination for that token.
+and channel id along with the token's base denomination into the IBC denomination for that token.
 This denomination format makes it possible for the token to be traced back to its source even when it has hopped through multiple chains.

-This module defines the ICS20 protocol, with a couple traits `ICS20Reader`, `ICS20Keeper` and `BankKeepr` trait.
+This module defines the ICS20 protocol, with a couple traits `ICS20Reader`, `ICS20Keeper` and `BankKeeper` trait.
 These traits define the methods that are required to comply with ICS20, The module callbacks for ICS20 are also defined [`here`](/code/centauri/ibc/modules/src/applications/transfer/context.rs).